North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 As you leave Cottonwood Campground, enter the Inner Gorge, a 7.2 mile stretch of narrow canyons.
 The trail is not a challenge in terms of elevation.
 However, it can get hot quickly due to the dark black rock and trapped air flow at the canyon’s ground level.

 CoHH TIP!
 This is when we busted out our magic weapon - the cooling towel.
-A week before our Grand Canyon rim to rim hike, a friend sent me a message on Instagram.
-She’d just done South Kaibab to Bright Angel and it had been hot!
+A week before our taking on the best hikes in the Grand Canyon, a friend sent me a message on Instagram.
+She’d just done South Kaibab to Bright Angel trail and it had been hot!

 Boy were we glad to have these towels!
 At each stop, we’d get them fully soaked with water and put them around our neck, into our shirts.
 As the day starting cooking, we stayed cool!